I thought I would share another parenting experience, where I was the bad guy, again, in the hope YOU can avoid it.

-Then yesterday, an email from his High School, with the subject line, “PSAT Re-take.”
+Then yesterday, an email from his High School with the subject line, “PSAT Re-take.”

 I quote, because this is so hard to believe, “We are very sorry to inform you that we administered the October 11th version of the PSAT on October 25th, and therefore our scores have been invalidated.
-Furthermore, since the October 25th version of the PSAT answer key used to grade our October 11th tests, these “for guidance only” scores may not be accurate.”
+Furthermore, since the October 25th version of the PSAT answer key was used to grade our October 11th tests, these “for guidance only” scores may not be accurate.”

 At first, I was awash with relief.
 “Ah, that explains it!”

-I immediately texted my son, “the PSAT results were corrupted, good news you’re not an idiot, bad news, the school administrators, seem to be.”
+I immediately texted my son, “the PSAT results were corrupted; good news, you’re not an idiot; bad news, the school administrators, seem to be.”

 Then, I reflected a bit.
-I knew my initial reaction to this whole situation wasn’t right.
+I knew my initial reaction to this whole situation wasn’t proper.
 Where was the love?
 Why, no compassion?
 How about some positive intent in the assessment of this awkward predicament?